Deliverable 01 - Fall 2024

 Requirements

-In this Project, you’ll use p5.js to draw a face: a simplified (cartooned?) self-portrait.
-Our objectives are to deepen our familiarity with graphical primitives in p5.js, and to acquaint ourselves with the pipeline of authoring and publishing p5.js executables online.
+In this Project, you’ll use p5.js to draw a simplified view of a bridge.
+Our objectives are to deepen our familiarity with graphical primitives in p5.js.
+In this project, you can use any shapes and colors in your drawing.
+You do not need to draw the bridge in accurate detail.

 Requirements